roger-creus/xgenius/README.md

 You are now all set up!
 Let’s run some experiments remotely!

+**Recommendation:**  If you leave `cluster_config.json` and `run_config.json` in your project directory, running commands will be super easy as you won't need to specify the paths ever again!

 ## Running Experiments 🧪

 1. Push your Singularity image to the clusters you want:
     ```bash
-    xgenius --config=path/to/cluster_config.json \
-    push-image \
+    xgenius push-image \
     --image=path/to/singularity_image.sif \
     --clusters=cluster1,cluster2,cluster3
     ```

 2. Submit your jobs with:
     ```bash
-    xgenius --config=path/to/cluster_config.json \
+    xgenius submit_jobs \
-    submit-jobs \
-    --run-config=path/to/run_config.json \
     --cluster=cluster1 \
-    --run-command="python test.py" \
+    --run_command="python test.py" \
-    --pull-repos
+    --pull_repos
     ```

-    Note: The `--pull-repos` flag is optional.
+    Note: The `--pull_repos` flag is optional.
 It pulls changes from GitHub repositories before running the jobs.
 Always include it if your code is in a GitHub repository!

 Done!
 Your jobs are now running on the cluster! 🎉